 Once test programs are complete, you will need an effective means of deploying your boundary-scan based tests in a manufacturing environment.
-For this task, boundary-scan solutions should include PC- and VXI- based test application systems and the ability to integrate boundary-scan controlled parallel I/O modules.
+For this task, boundary-scan solutions should include PCbased board test application systems that support multiple possible hardware interfaces such as USB, PCIe, ethernet and PXI with the ability to integrate boundary-scan controlled parallel I/O modules.
 These solutions assist with creating a manufacturing test environment to fully use boundary-scan testing.